Impeachment of Samuel Chase: Early inquiry developments

 On January 10, 1804, the House authorized the special committee to send for people, papers, and records.
 On January 30, 1804, the House authorized them to print any documents and papers that they deemed to be necessary.

 With Randolph usurping Nicholson to lead the impeachment effort, Jefferson became somewhat hesitant over whether he would continue to support it.
-He hand Randolph had previously politically fought over their different positions on the Louisiana Purchase, and believed Randolph could potentially head a rival splintering of the Democratic–Republican party.
+He and Randolph had previously politically fought over their different positions on the Louisiana Purchase, and believed Randolph could potentially head a rival splintering of the Democratic–Republican party.
 Randolph attempted to keep respectful relations with the Jefferson's administration, but recognized that Jefferson did not hold positive regard for him.
 This tension lessened the degree of unified party support for the impeachment, and played some role in the extended delay between the launch of the inquiry and the adoption of articles of impeachment.
 During the inquiry, Randolph's health became seriously strained.
 He remained unceasing in his pursuit of impeachment to the detriment of his own health.

 Randolph, despite having read law, had not frequently practiced as a lawyer and did not take a very legalistic approach to questioning and arguments during the inquiry.
 Instead of legal-based concerns, he argued common-sense based concerns, which played well among the membership of the House.
 Federalists sought to slow the inquiry by bringing up complex questions of procedure.